Luis Echeverría: Economic issues

 After decades of economic growth under his predecessors, the Echeverría administration oversaw an economic crisis during its final months, becoming the first in a series of governments that faced severe economic crises over the ensuing two decades.

 During his period in office, the country's external debt soared from US$6 billion in 1970 to US$20 billion in 1976.
 By 1976, for every dollar that Mexico received from exports, 31 cents had to be allocated to the payment of interest and amortizations on the external debt.

-Between 1954 and 1976, successive governments had maintained the value of the peso at 12.50 to the U.S. dollar.
-On 30 August 1976, as a result of the mounting economic problems, the Echeverría administration devalued the peso by 59.2%, leaving it with a value of 19.90 to the dollar.
-Two months later, the peso was devalued for a second time, now down to a rate of 26.60 to the dollar.
 The balance of services, which traditionally had registered surpluses and had been used to partly finance the negative trade balance, entered into deficit for the first time in 1975 and 1976.

 Despite this, the Mexican economy grew by 6.1%, and important infrastructure and public works projects were completed after stalling for decades.

 Echeverría nationalized the barbasco industry during his tenure.
 Wild barbasco was the natural source of hormones that were the key component in the contraceptive pill.
 Nationalization and the creation of the state-run company PROQUIVEMEX came as the importance of Mexico to the industry was waning.